methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-08-02-nexenta-nms-web-interface-not-responding.md

 ---
   title: Nexenta NMS Web Interface Not Responding
   date: 2013-08-02 20:46:23
+excerpt: "I was just getting ready to swap out a failing drive in my Nexentastor CE NAS and tried to log into the web interface and received \"Waiting to..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I was just getting ready to swap out a failing drive in my Nexentastor CE NAS and tried to log into the web interface and received "Waiting to